Wilfred/trifle/docs/Evaluation-Call.md

 `(call VALUE LIST)`

-The function `call` calls VALUE (which must be a function or macro) with LIST as its arguments.
+The built-in function `call` calls VALUE (which must be a function or macro) with LIST as its arguments.

 ```lisp
 > (call + (list 1 2))